Leaning Tower of Nevyansk: Purpose

-The inclination of the tower
+Inclination of the tower

-The reason of the tower's inclination is surrounded by legends.
-One of them claims that the tower was purposely inclined to face southwest in the direction of Demidov’s birthplace in Tula.
-Another legend claims that once the construction the tower had been completed, Akinfiy Demidov and the architect went on top of the tower where Demidov asked him whether he could build anything better than the Nevyansk Tower.
-The architect answered "yes," and Demidov ordered him thrown from the top of the building (a similar legend is attached to the construction of the Prague Astronomical Clock).
-The next morning the locals supposedly noticed that the tower had leaned forward a bit and water had started trickling down the walls.
+The reason of the tower's inclination is inconclusive.
+Some historians claim that the tower was purposely inclined to face southwest in the direction of Demidov’s birthplace in Tula.
+Another legend claims that once the construction of the tower had been completed, Akinfiy Demidov and the unknown architect went on top of the tower where Demidov asked him whether he could build anything better than the Nevyansk Tower.
+The architect agreed, and Demidov ordered him thrown from the top of the building; a similar legend is attached to the construction of the Prague Astronomical Clock.
+The next morning, the locals supposedly noticed that the tower had leaned forward a bit and water had started trickling down the walls.
 One can see water constantly dripping down the southwest wall of the tower to this day (albeit as a result of a natural phenomenon).

 The restorers say that there is no evidence to assume that the Nevyansk Tower was purposely built inclined.
 The current surveying data shows that the defect had to be obvious during the construction.
 It appears that drifting grounds were to blame for the inclination of the tower from the very beginning.
 Scientists believe that an uneven subsidence took place when the tower had already been partially built.
 Most likely, the construction workers stopped building the tower on seeing the defect, but later on they decided to go on with their work.
 This is supported by the color of mortar between the bricks, the composition of which changed as the builders worked their way up.
 Specially trimmed bricks were used to even out the tower.
-Current measurements indicate that there is a 3-degree deviation of the base part from the axis, the middle part is partially straightened as the inclination equals only one degree.
+Current measurements indicate that there is a 3-degree deviation of the bases' tower from its axis, while the middle part is partially straightened as the inclination equals only one degree.
 The top part of the tower stands vertically.

 Construction techniques

-Constructed of fired clay bricks that incorporated lime and egg white, the tower's tented roof was the first cast iron cupola in the world, with a metal carcass and metal outer shell.
-The second time this technique was applied, around 100 years later, was during the reconstruction of the Mainz Cathedral in Germany in 1826, and the third time it was used in the dome of Saint Isaac's Cathedral in St. Petersburg, built in the 1840s.
+The brick used for the construction of the tower was made from fired clay that incorporated the colors of lime and egg white, the tower's tented roof was the first cast iron cupola in the world, consisting of a metal carcass and outer shell.
+The second time this technique was applied, about 100 years later, was during the reconstruction of the Mainz Cathedral in Germany in 1826, and the third time it was used in the dome of Saint Isaac's Cathedral in St. Petersburg, built in the 1840s.

-The very top of the tower is crowned with a gilded sphere with spikes, built somewhere between 1721 and 1745.
+The top of the tower is crowned with a gilded sphere with spikes, built somewhere between 1721 and 1745.
 These were recently interpreted as lightning rods (existing 28 years before Benjamin Franklin's scientific explanation of such devices).

 The structural parts of the tower were reinforced with wrought iron bars as well as cast iron elements.